Joint Channel Estimation and Cooperative Localization for Near-Field Ultra-Massive MIMO: Introduction

 \section{Introduction}

-The next-generation (6G) wireless networks are expected to enable various location-based services and applications, such as Internet of Things (IoT) \cite{nguyen20216g}, unmanned aerial vehicles (UAVs) \cite{zeng2019accessing}, and vehicle-to-everything (V2X) \cite{luettel2012autonomous}.
-The attainment of high-accuracy localization over wireless networks will be one of the pivotal roles in 6G \cite{rappaport2019wireless}.
-Traditionally, localization systems have been designed as independent components, which require a significant allocation of spectral resources and cause a huge waste of hardware cost.
-To solve the problem, a growing trend in future development is the integration of ubiquitous communication systems with localization capabilities, aiming to enhance spectral efficiency and reduce hardware costs \cite{liu2022survey}.
-The joint design of channel estimation and localization systems, such that they can share the same frequency band and hardware is currently attracting extensive research interest \cite{yang2022soft}.
+The next-generation wireless networks, i.e., 6G, are expected to enable various location-based services and applications, such as Internet of Things (IoT) \cite{nguyen20216g}, Unmanned Aerial Vehicles (UAVs) \cite{zeng2019accessing}, and Vehicle-to-Everything (V2X) \cite{luettel2012autonomous}.
+Achieving high-accuracy localization over wireless networks will thus be a pivotal enabler for 6G \cite{rappaport2019wireless}.
+Traditionally, localization has been designed as a standalone functionality, requiring dedicated spectral resources and incurring substantial hardware overhead.
+To improve the efficiency, a growing trend is to tightly integrate communication and localization capabilities within a unified infrastructure, thereby improving spectral efficiency and reducing hardware costs \cite{liu2022survey,xie2023collaborative,xie2025sensing}.
+In particular, the joint design of channel estimation and localization systems, by sharing frequency band and hardware, is currently attracting extensive research interests.

-In the field of localization, two main categories can be identified: direct localization and indirect localization.
-Direct localization involves designing independent systems that directly estimate the user's position based on the raw signals received by base stations (BSs) \cite{weiss2004direct,garcia2017direct}.
-However, such relatively independent direct localization does not meet our requirements for joint channel estimation and localization.
-In contrast, indirect localization algorithms rely on intermediate parameters, obtained from the communication systems, such as time-of-arrival (TOA) \cite{guvenc2009survey}, angle-of-arrival (AOA) \cite{yin2015simple}, and received signal strength (RSS) \cite{wang2011new}.
-While indirect localization methods have provided paradigmatic attempts for joint design, the performance loss associated with single BS has become increasingly unacceptable.